 Yet Carter’s argument is obviously flawed: How can anyone contend that schools should be trusted to decide what is harmful, and what is not, when the school in this case failed to do so?
 It reacted to speech it didn’t like with punishment.
 If that’s not a problem, what is the point of having a First Amendment that prevents the government from “abridging the freedom of speech”?

-As the Pacific Legal Foundation states on its website, “To punish a first-grader for giving an innocuous drawing to a classmate that neither disrupted the school nor offended the classmate simply because of an imagined association of the drawing with alleged racist intent shows how deep the ideology of race essentialism has permeated.
+The Pacific Legal Foundation, a conservative-leaning public interest law firm that says it “defends Americans’ liberties when threatened by government overreach and abuse,” got involved in the case.
+As the group states on its website, “To punish a first-grader for giving an innocuous drawing to a classmate that neither disrupted the school nor offended the classmate simply because of an imagined association of the drawing with alleged racist intent shows how deep the ideology of race essentialism has permeated.
 It didn’t matter that B.B.’s intentions were laudable; the school punished her for saying things that someone else might find offensive.”

 The courts will now get to decide whether a district judge in California overstepped.
 I believe they will, because he did.